rotundasoftware/modui-base/README.md

 > If `messageName` ends in `!`, the message is considered a "round trip message".
 Round trip messages are special in that they return values.
 That is, the `spawn()` method will return the value returned by the message handler.
 Using round trip messages, views can obtain dynamic information about their environment that, because it is dynamic, can not be passed in through view options.
 Round trip messages will continue to be passed up the hierarchy until they are handled - regardless of the value of each intermediate view's `passMessages` property.
 If a round trip message is not handled, `spawn()` returns `undefined`.

 #### removeSubviews( whichSubviews )
 Remove some or all subviews. `whichSubviews` may be an array containing subview names.
-Not passing an argument will remove all subviews.

-Use it before calling `view.render()` if you don't want to preserve current subviews (i.e. perform a "deep render").
+If `whichSubviews` is not supplied, all subviews will be removed.

-### Private instance methods
+### Overridable private class methods
 `ModuiBase` implements some private methods meant to be overriden by descendant classes.

 #### _afterRender()